Haim Arlosoroff: Political career

-Arlosoroff came to feel that the British could not be trusted and that the Jews must risk angering them in order to further the goal of building a Jewish state and save the Jews of Europe from the nationalist and authoritarian regimes under which they lived, especially in Nazi Germany.
+Arlosoroff came to feel that the British could not be trusted and that the Jews must risk angering them to further the goal of building a Jewish state and save the Jews of Europe from the nationalist and authoritarian regimes under which they lived, especially in Nazi Germany.

-In his efforts to help Jews escape the tyranny of Hitler, Arlosoroff faced staunch opposition from the Revisionist ranks within his own Zionist movement.
-Though Mapai Labour leaders attempted to prepare the way for an agreement with Germany by mitigating anti-Nazi sentiment within Zionist circles, prominent Revisionist leader Ze'ev Jabotinsky steadfastly opposed them.
+In his efforts to help Jews escape Hitler, Arlosoroff faced staunch opposition from the Revisionist ranks within his own Zionist movement.
+Though Mapai Labour leaders attempted to prepare the way for an agreement with Germany by mitigating anti-Nazi sentiment in Zionist circles, Revisionist leader Ze'ev Jabotinsky steadfastly opposed them.
 In a radio broadcast on April 28, 1933, Jabotinsky strongly condemned any possible pact between Zionism and Hitler.
-Jabotinsky upheld in his radio address the Revisionist platform for an international economic boycott on German exports, suggesting in addition that Mandatory Palestine should assume the lead in the boycott efforts.
+He upheld the Revisionist platform for an international economic boycott on German exports, suggesting in addition that Mandatory Palestine assume the lead in the boycott efforts.